chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 Resources are the fundamental configuration object.

-Chef manages resources on the node so it can be configured to do its job.
+Chef manages system resources on the node so it can be configured to do its job.

-# Resources

-Declare some aspect of policy

 * The apache2 package should be installed.
 * The application user should be created.